 She thought about how much she had enjoyed her time with Godric, and how her sisters were so taken with him, even though they hardly knew him.
-And as she started to drift off to sleep, the thoughts of a dark haired man with peculiar, yellow-green eyes danced behind her eyelids.
+But as she started to drift off to sleep, her thoughts shifted to a dark haired man with peculiar, yellow-green eyes dancing behind her eyelids.

 Author's Note: Hello everyone!
 I hope you enjoyed this chapter!
 I'd really appreciate it if you'd leave a review to let me know what you thought!
 Thanks for reading!